AlvaroGI/buffering-1G1B/README.md

  - `fidCTMC_1G1B.m`: calculates fidelity over time for each sample and saves the data in a file.
 Requires running `simCTMC_1G1B.m` first.
  - `avgfidCTMC_1G1B.m`: calculates average fidelity over time for each sample and saves the data in a file.
 Requires running `fidCTMC_1G1B.m` first.
  - `depolarize.m`: returns the fidelity of a Werner state after being stored in memory subject to depolarizing noise.
+ - `plotCTMC_1G1B.m`: plots the evolution of the state (purification level) versus time.
+ - `plotfidCTMC_1G1B.m`: plots the evolution of the fidelity versus time.

 `_theory_constant_p/*`:
  - `THEORYavailab_1G1B.m`: returns the (analytical) availability for a given set of parameters.
 We assume constant $p$.